tboutaour/airflow-dags/README.md

 <h1> Airflow DAGS example.</h1>
 Simple ETL pipeline example.
 It only has didactic purposes.
+Not configured for production environment.

 <h2> Dependencies</h2>